camroga/jonaprieto.github.io/README.md

 Check the post in the folder `blog/_src/notes`.

-Any error? follow the instructions below.
+Any error? follow the instructions below to check everything is right.

 ### Local testing